aaronpowell/aaronpowell.github.io/src/content/posts/2008-09-27-using-linq-to-do-email-templates.md

 So recently I was working on project where a client wanted to have customisable email templates which could be merged with data from their database so we store the email as an XML document and have a series of placeholders within it to allow easy editing to customise the wording, layout, etc.
 </p>
 <p>
-But because there's quite a lot of different email "data sources" we wanted a ncie and easy way so we didn't have to constantly write merge methods, having a single method which handles it all is the best idea.<br>
+But because there's quite a lot of different email "data sources" we wanted a nice and easy way so we didn't have to constantly write merge methods, having a single method which handles it all is the best idea.<br>
 But how do we handle all the different data sources, and since the ORM is LINQ to SQL it'd be really nice to not have to constantly write classes and structures to handle all the difference formats.
 So this is what I come up with.
 </p>
 <p>
 <strong>Step 1, an XML document</strong>
 </p>
 <p>
-This isn't really that complex a step, I've got it really primative and the XML was only storing the subject and body.
+This isn't really that complex a step, I've got it really primitive and the XML was only storing the subject and body.
 But it can be as complex as required, storing SMTP details, sender, recipient(s), etc.
 </p>
 <p>
 I have just 2 nodes, a Subject and a Body node, the Body of the email being stored in a CDATA to make it easier to parse.